Select Page

 The video addresses a sample of species and ecological communities at risk from the pathogen, both burnt and unburnt in the 2019‒20 fires.
 However, the dual burn/pathogen interaction is a substantial focus.
 As quoted in the video “the combination of fire and Myrtle Rust has affected the regeneration of a range of plant species, killing seedlings and reshooting trees”.

-Future work: We are planning to undertake post-fire surveys of the impacts of Myrtle rust on Myrtaceae species, to follow up on our Fire and Rust project from 2021.
+Future work: Sampling and post-fire surveys of the impacts of Myrtle Rust will be undertaken on selected Myrtaceae species in 2025, to follow up on our Fire and Rust project from 2021.

 References and further reading